BeyondTrust/pbis-open/CONTRIBUTING.md

 [Contributor License Agreement
 (CLA)](https://github.com/BeyondTrust/pbis-open/wiki/docs/Contribution%20License%20Agreement%20(CLA)%20BeyondTrust.pdf)

-PowerBroker Identity Services, Open Edition requires all individual contributors of ideas, code, work, or documentation to the PowerBroker Identity Services, Open Edition Source Project must complete, sign, and submit an Individual Contributor License Agreement (CLA).
+BeyondTrust AD Bridge, Open Edition requires all individual contributors of ideas, code, work, or documentation to the BeyondTrust AD Bridge, Open Edition Source Project must complete, sign, and submit an Individual Contributor License Agreement (CLA).
 Please contact BeyondTrust at openproject@beyondtrust.com to discuss and submit your agreement.

 All contributions will be reviewed and considered for acceptance.
 BeyondTrust will solely determine if the project contribution is accepted and will notify